reefdog/substitutions/README.md

 ## Installation

 - Download [`substitutions.plist`](./substitutions.plist)
+- Open the macOS text replacement screen
-- Open macOS System Preferences
+  - Monterey and earlier: System Preferences → Keyboard → Text
-- Go to Keyboard → Text
+  - Ventura and later: Settings → Keyboard → Text Input → Text Replacements
 - Drag `substitutions.plist` into the text-replacement area

-  - macOS will merge this with any existing substitutions, although this list will clobber any existing duplicates.
+macOS will merge this with any existing substitutions, although this list will clobber any duplicates.

 💡 iCloud will synchronize these between your devices, so anything you add on macOS will also be usable on your iOS devices.